Train to Teach

 - School placements tailored to your strengths and interests.

-- A partnership that works with both Sheffield and Sheffield Hallam Universities to develop a programme of the highest calibre.
+- A partnership that works with The Sheffield SCITT to develop a programme of the highest calibre.

 - A partnership which recognises that the key to outstanding student success is in investing in the development of outstanding teachers.

-“Being part of a school community from the start gave me the confidence to develop quickly and immerse myself in my new role
+“Being part of a school community from the start gave me the confidence to develop quickly and immerse myself in my new role” – Trainee 2018

 What will the training be like?